jagantripuragiri/document-intelligence-hub/README.md

 # Document Intelligence and Knowledge Search Hub (DocuMind)

-A full-stack MERN application that allows users to upload documents (PDF/Text), automatically extracts content, and provides an AI-powered Q&A interface using Google Gemini.
+DocuMind is a full-stack MERN application that enables users to upload documents (PDF/Text), automatically extract their content, and interact with an AI-powered Q&A interface using Google Gemini.
+Users can ask questions about their uploaded documents and receive meaningful answers supported by relevant document references.
+This project was developed as a task for reaidy.io during my campus placement drive.

 ## Features
 - **Modern UI**: Built with React, Tailwind CSS, and Framer Motion for a premium feel.